 OddBird is a small company – a shared vision and brand that transforms seven remote contractors into a Web Software Agency.

 2016 was a year of big changes for us.
 Carl took a job with Instagram, Sondra came on full-time, and we added David, Stacy, and Kit to the team.
-We’re writing more, speaking more, taking on more clients, re-designing our website and brand in the open, building a community on Slack, and contributing to more open source projects.
+We’re writing more, speaking more, taking on more clients, re-designing our website and brand in the open, and contributing to more open source projects.

 It was hard to lose one of the founders (and a sibling!) from our daily work, but we’re glad that he still drops by – an active outside eye when we need advice.
 This is the first time our founders have been outnumbered, but I couldn’t ask for a better team.
 They all have impressive skills, but more importantly: they are all kind, empathetic, thoughtful, and generous.
 To me, these are not only the most important qualities in a colleague I see every day, but the most important skills for any software developer.